Deadline: Open January 1-June 15, 2026

 Match: None

-Eligible Entities: Media, Arts/Creative, and Nonprofits
+Eligible Entities: Film/Media, Arts/Creatives, and Nonprofits

 Description: This opportunity is for a journalist seeking grant funding for a book project.